corentinbeaulieu/mpc/src/MPC_Doc/md/mpc_cc.1.md

-example, such code below is allowed for global/static variable but clearly forbidden when initializing a TLS variables (ExTLS or not) : Because the value of *b* cannot be determined statically (as *a* is a TLS too and the value became dynamic), the C standard fordids the dynamic initialiation of variables before the call to the main() function -- while it is permitted in C++.
+example, such code below is allowed for global/static variable but clearly forbidden when initializing a TLS variables (ExTLS or not) : Because the value of *b* cannot be determined statically (as *a* is a TLS too and the value became dynamic), the C standard fordids the dynamic initialization of variables before the call to the main() function -- while it is permitted in C++.
 As this code can be valid with global variables, the thread-based approach and the privatization of global variables cannot be limited by that.
-MPC provies a plugin to create such a dynamic initialization when necessary. the **-fnompc-plugin** explicitly disable such plugin, which might be useful in some situations. the **-fmpc-plugin** is implied by default for C code only and is
+MPC provides a plugin to create such a dynamic initialization when necessary. the **-fnompc-plugin** explicitly disable such plugin, which might be useful in some situations. the **-fmpc-plugin** is implied by default for C code only and is